The Hive – Home of the Community Spaces Network

 We are really grateful to those who dedicate their time to look after our parks and green spaces.

 Following recent changes to Government guidance as lockdown restrictions are eased, the council is now in a position to support those who wish to spend their time outdoors undertaking activities to help maintain and improve parks with members of their household, or one other person who must remain at least two metres away at all times.
-Whilst we are currently unable to support groups of volunteers to come together and undertake tasks, we can offer advice to individuals who choose to dedicate their outdoor time to carry out simple park maintenance tasks during this time.
+We can now support groups (including those members who are over 70) as well as individuals.

 Individual volunteers can now carry out these low risk activities: